AengusMcGuinness/KREPE/README.md

  ```bash
 $  pip install krepe
  ```
-OR you can install without pip
+OR you can install without pip by using git:

 ```bash
 $ git clone https://github.com/RGBwalnut/Kmer-Counting-Analysis